Economy of Balochistan, Pakistan

 Also in 2015 a motorway has begun construction South West in Gwadar District to Quetta then to Ratodero this motorway will connected many towns into major high ways and cities.
 Also in 2015 the northern city of Quetta a freight service is being commenced to Iranian city of Zahedan this service will give better opportunities to business community and locals.
 Not only that the local traders will be given special concession.

 In late 2015, a $1 billion construction order had taken place to further develop and construct a port in the south west, this also includes vocational institute related with the port and in time a business area.
 Also in early 2016 ferry service connecting Iran with Gwadar set to begin.
 Overall spending in infrastructure construction, energy expansion, and routes development would unshackle bottle necks to drive connectivity, trade and growth.

+Balochistan remains at the bottom of the human development index.
+As per available data, 85 per cent of the population has no access to safe drinking water, around 75 per cent is deprived of access to electricity, 70 per cent do not have access to education and 63 per cent are living below the poverty line.

+Pakistan failed to provide basic facilities to the people of Balochistan province, despite being rich in natural resources, the people of this region are living in very poor conditions.
+Balochistan is still politically and economically the most excluded of all the provinces of Pakistan.

+The situation in Pakistan's Balochistan province is dire.
+Basic necessities, such as access to education for children, have not been adequately provided by the Pakistani government.
+Consequently, this lack of essential services has hindered the economic development of Balochistan.